codicis-dux/nvidia-GPU-monitor/README.md

 5. Stop or reset the session when the measurement is complete.

-## LLM benchmarking

-GPU Monitor is designed to help monitor GPU resource consumption during LLM inference and other GPU-intensive workloads.

-The session function makes it possible to isolate a workload and observe its resource consumption over a defined period.

-This can be useful when comparing models, configurations, quantization levels or inference parameters.

 ## Gaming

 GPU Monitor can also be used to monitor GPU usage and power consumption